mobileink/lab.clj.antlr/README.md

 See section 1.2 "Executing ANTLR and Testing Recognizers" in [The Definitive ANTLR 4 Reference](http://pragprog.com/book/tpantlr2/the-definitive-antlr-4-reference).

 **Caveat:** It's "antlr", not "antrl".  ;)

+## Road map

+* implement ANTLR listeners and visitors in Clojure, so we can walk the tree in Clojure.
+* implement lein plugin
+* implement lein template

 ## See also